CSC375-Open-Source-Development/Students-REST-API/README.md

 The `/docs` route returns it so it can be viewed conveniently in a web browser.
 There are a few other non-student related routes defined in the `app.py` file that are used for testing.

-The Student data is kept in a SQLite database `students.db` that can be created by the script located in the `bin` directory.
+The Student data is kept in a SQLite database `students.db` that can be created by the script located in the `bin` directory by running `python create-sqlite-db.py` from the `bin` directory.
 I recommend using [DB Browser for SQLite](https://sqlitebrowser.org/) to look at its contents after creating it.

 # How to run this REST API Server